 How To Not Be Codependent In A Relationship

-- Prioritize taking care of yourself instead of ignoring your needs.
+- Prioritize communication and take care of yourself instead of ignoring your needs.

 - Let others make their own decisions rather than you constantly trying to help or repair them.